 Pink Hope became a stand alone organisation in 2012 and has become Australia’s only and fastest growing preventative health hub – supporting thousands of at-risk families around the country and enabling the general population to assess and understand their own risk.

 Why we need to exist?

 Carrying a genetic predisposition or being at-risk to breast and ovarian cancer can have far‐reaching medical, social, emotional, financial and physical implications for these women and their families.
 In addition, within this group, these cancers often occur at much younger ages, making the gravity of the situation even more confronting.
 It is also very important we exist and work hard to find the moderate to at-risk individuals, so we can empower them with potentially life saving information.
 We can only do this by actively engaging, educating and informing every Australian about risk.

 What are we achieving?

-Our organisation is on the forefront of preventative breast and ovarian health in the country.
-Working hard to ensure we empower every Australian to assess and understand their risk of breast and ovarian cancer.
+Our organisation is on the forefront of preventative breast and ovarian health in Australia and called upon as a global leader.
+We work hard to ensure we empower every Australian to assess and understand their risk of breast and ovarian cancer.
 Learn more about our impact and achievements here.